 top of page

-They come from theatre, dance, media, education, and community work, bringing different lived experiences but a shared commitment to freedom, presence, and authenticity.
+Our community is made up of artists, educators, facilitators, and staff who care about bodies, stories, and power in equal measure.They come from theatre, dance, media, education, and community work, bringing different lived experiences but a shared commitment to freedom, presence, and authenticity.
 Together, they hold space for embodied storytelling that is rigorous, collaborative, and deeply human.

 emBODY Staff

-Corinne M Mason, Founder & Director
+Corinne M Mason, emBODY Method Founder & Artistic Director

 (She/Her/Hers) Corinne M. Mason is a professional director, choreographer, and teaching artist.
 She received her Master’s Degree in Theatre Education, from Emerson College, and a B.F.A. from The New School University.
 She also holds a Certificate in Musical Theatre from The American Musical and Dramatic Academy.
 Corinne has taught performing arts, directed, and choreographed with several companies, including Lyric Stage Company, Stonehill College, Wellesley Summer Theatre, The Company Theatre, MMASBlackBox, Cambridge Youth Dance Program, and North Cambridge Family Opera.
 Currently, Corinne serves as a Theatre Faculty Professor, at Massasoit Community College.
 At the college, she teaches Choreography, Dance, Dramatic Literature, Movement for Acting, and Design for the Theatre.
 She also serves as advisor for The Practical Theatre Ensemble, which focuses on the practical application of theatre studies into rehearsal practice.